All Episodes

 They simply aren't, right?

-The state, a lot of the times likes to charge cases and then hope that the guy pleads guilty and then they're gonna be good to go.
+The state, a lot of the times, likes to charge cases and then hope that the guy pleads guilty and then they're going to be good to go.

-But the reality is when you're gonna go ahead and go after like a rapper like this that has resources and money, et cetera, you better come correct.
+But the reality is, when you're going to go ahead and go after like a rapper like this that has resources and money, et cetera, you better come correct.

-Because as you guys could see, he went to trial.
+Because as you guys can see, he went to trial.

-A lot of people would have pled this out and not dealt with the potential of getting football numbers, but Thug actually went ahead and took this thing to trial and made the state of Georgia um fight him at court.
+A lot of people would have pled this out and not dealt with the potential of getting football numbers, but Thug actually went ahead and took this thing to trial and made the state of Georgia fight him in court.

-And I'm gonna be very blunt about this.
+And I'm going to be very blunt about this.

 One more time for y'all, okay?